porsche-design-system/porsche-design-system/packages/components/src/components/modal/modal.examples.md

 ## Custom styling

-The Modal component has some values which can be overwritten by CSS Custom Properties (aka CSS Variables).
+The modal component has some values which can be overwritten by CSS Custom Properties (aka CSS Variables).
 This might be useful for e.g. a "Cookie Consent Dialog" to reserve certain space when used with `backdrop: 'shading'` to always have the Porsche [crest](components/crest) or [wordmark](components/wordmark) visible in the background of the page.
-Since the Modal is centered within the viewport and shrinks to its content, the custom vertical spacing definition will act like a safe zone.
+Since the modal is centered within the viewport and shrinks to its content, the custom vertical spacing definition will act like a safe zone.

 In addition, it's possible to make containers or elements (e.g. `div`, `img` etc.) stretch into the padding safe-zone by